mehmettuzcu/mehmettuzcu/README.md

-### Hi there 👋, I'm Mehmet Tuzcu
+# Mehmet Tuzcu

 #### Data Scientist
+ I'm Mehmet, I am from Istanbul.
 I discovered the power of data and the pleasure of working on it.
 I have been studying machine learning and data science for approximately 1 year.

 **KEEP PEDALLİNG**